nicksales72/xor-perceptron/README.md

 layer.

 # Need to do
-- Dataset handling (will begin with xor I think).
+- Dataset handling for XOR.
 - Implement backpropagation.
-  - Add an option for mlp->task_type (regression, binary and multi-class classification);
-    - Loss for regression will be MSE, binary will be BCE, and multi will be CCE.
+  - Loss will be binary cross entropy.
-- Add softmax and linear activation functions.
-- Later: Change random weight and bias init to using both xavier and he:
+- Later:
-  - Xavier for tanh and sigmoid;
+  - Xavier for weight and bias initialization.
-  - He for relu.
+  - Extend the MLP into learning regression and multi-class problems.

 # Usage
 None yet!